smartsheet-samples/ruby-read-write-sheet/README.md

 This sample scans a sheet for rows where the value of the "Status" column is "Complete" and sets the "Remaining" column to zero.
-This is implemented in the `build_update_complete_row` method which you should modify to meet your needs.
+This is implemented in the `evaluate_row_and_build_update` method which you could modify to meet your needs.

 ## Setup